|On this page:

 Student tip: Most students bring more stuff than they need and recommend packing as light as you can.
 Contrary to popular belief, most things can be purchased in Uganda, Kenya and many places in Tanzania if you run out or really need something you didn't bring (this does not apply to prescription drugs).
 There will be chances to go shopping during the course of the trip.

-- Antiseptic lotion (Purel or equivalent - mandatory);
+- Antiseptic lotion (Purel or equivalent - mandatory): expect to use at least once a day;

 - Pepto Bismol tablets (helpful for stomach upset);